yulizhou/leetcode-exercise/README.md

 ## 48. Rotate Image
 There are several ways to do this.
 The simpliest way I found is to transpose first and then reverse each row.

+## 49. Group Anagrams
+The most intuitive way is to maintain a hash table or map that has the list of groups of anagrams.
+The key here is to find a way to see if a string is an anagram of a group of other anagram strings.
+One way is to use the sorted string as a key in the map.
+This requires an extra O(nlogn) time.
+A better way is to use the counting of 26 letters in a string as the key.
+This only has O(n) time.

 ## 53. Maximum Subarray
 [Reference](https://discuss.leetcode.com/topic/5000/accepted-o-n-solution-in-java)
 Best solution so far is from Jon Bentley's code in 1984.
 The post explains it well.